Paris porno cinema makes lone stand against the Web

 Though he said he had only seen two or three pornographic films in his life, he moved to Le Beverley for a career change and bought it from the former owner in 1992.

-One of its little blue paper tickets costs 12 euros ($16) (9.48 pounds), a bargain as far as Laroche is concerned as the price has remained untouched by inflation for six years.
+One of its little blue paper tickets costs 12 euros ($16), a bargain as far as Laroche is concerned as the price has remained untouched by inflation for six years.

 The film reels are delivered once a fortnight by his supplier, of whom he is now the only customer.